 The ability to subrogate and negotiate successfully in landlord/tenant situations depends on a subrogation professional’s familiarity with the laws of the particular jurisdiction involved.
 Understanding when, where, and why subrogation actions by a landlord’s insurer against a tenant are permitted or prohibited is critical to maximizing property subrogation recoveries.
 This is the focus of this article.
-Claims Journal, February 6, 2014.
+Written by Gary L. Wickert, published in Claims Journal, February 6, 2014.

 Keeping Subrogation Out Of The Dumpster

 A Christmas-day article in one of our local newspapers drives home the important lesson that the first few days after a loss are critical – the first and often only chance anyone may have to identify, retain, document, investigate, and record valuable information on which a future subrogation lawsuit will depend.
 Things which may seem to have little or no meaning or importance may turn out to be the lynchpin of an entire subrogation action.
-Claims Journal, January 28, 2014.
+Written by Aaron D. Plamann, published in Claims Journal, January 28, 2014.